HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    - If updating an image:

+     **CAUTION:** When upgrading to SHS 15.0.0 from a prior release, some packages are renamed or replaced across SHS releases; for example, `cassini2-firmware-devel` was replaced by `cray-cassini-headers-user`.
+     If an older package remains in the image, the update can fail because the old and new packages conflict.
+     Use the supported image-update procedure and the target-version package list so the correct replacement packages are installed.

      The `autoinstall_all_kernels=y` prefix in the command is specific to the DKMS image and does not apply to other images.
      `autoinstall_all_kernels` instructs DKMS to attempt to build the kernel modules from SHS for all installed kernels.
 This is recommended to avoid problems when building in a `chroot` environment.